RaymondCM/topic_store/docs/scenarios.md

 The `storage.method` field can be one of two possible strings `"database"` or `"filesystem"`.
 This parameter tells the data logger where to store the data.

-If `"filesystem"` is set, data will be stored in the location defined by the `storage.location` parameter, the default storage structure is documented [here](../stored_topics/readme.md).
+If `"filesystem"` is set, data will be stored in the location defined by the `storage.location` parameter.
 This mode is useful for offline use, where a database isn't available.

-A utility is provided in [convert.py](../scripts/convert.py) to migrate the data to a database later on.
+A utility provided in [convert.py](../scripts/convert.py) to migrate the data to a database later on.

 ```yaml
 storage: